This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 5. Evaluating

-2. On a personal level, it’s the best way to improve your ability to run workshops.
-It’s also the chance to improve your preparation process.
+This is especially important if you’re considering running the same workshop with different groups.
+On a more personal level, it’s also the best way to improve your ability to run workshops.

 15 Practical Tips to Run a Great Workshop